 What Is the Tiebreaker Rule?

 The tiebreaker rule artificially places runners on base during extra innings to create scoring opportunities and accelerate game resolution.
 In Japanese amateur baseball, the rule was phased in from 2018, with high school baseball adopting a format starting with runners on first and second with no outs from the 13th inning at the 2018 Spring Koshien tournament.
 MLB introduced the 'ghost runner' rule in 2020 during the COVID-19 season, placing a runner on second base with no outs from the 10th inning onward, and made it permanent in 2023.
-NPB's top-level regular season games have not yet adopted the tiebreaker, but discussions about its introduction for game-time reduction continue.
+NPB's top-level regular season games had not adopted the tiebreaker as of 2024, but discussions about its introduction for game-time reduction continue.

 Evolution of Extra-Inning Rules in NPB